I’ve tested more graphic design software than I care to count over the years.

 Photoshop has thousands of features.
 Most professionals only use about 20% of them.
 If you’re new to design, that complexity just gets in your way.

 Starting with something accessible like Canva isn’t admitting defeat.
 It’s being smart.
 You learn design principles without fighting the software.
 Then you can move to more advanced tools when you actually need them.
+By starting with user-friendly platforms like Canva and gradually advancing to more complex software, you can effectively embrace the journey of design, especially when exploring resources on How to Learn Graphic Design for Free Gfxtek.

 The best graphics software tips gfxtek can offer?
 Pick the tool that lets you focus on creating instead of troubleshooting.